raear/html-zoning/README.md

 ### Datasets

-The data sets are in the .\data folder. test-set-1-pmids.csv contains the PubMed ids (PMIDs) of the full test set (359 articles) and test-set-2-pmids.csv contains the PMIDs for the 158 online journal articles that contained the HTML article/main tag.
+The datasets are in the .\data folder. test-set-1-pmids.csv contains the PubMed ids (PMIDs) of the full test set (359 articles) and test-set-2-pmids.csv contains the PMIDs of the 158 online journal articles that contained the HTML article/main tag.